“Kubrick: and beyond the cinema frame”

-Watch the video review (posted in 2007 and updated in the third section in 2011) or scroll down and read the text.
-The video covers much of the material contained in this chapter, but part three includes some additional material not found in the text of this article.
+Watch the video review or scroll down and read the text.
+The video covers much of the material contained in this chapter and includes some additional material not found in the text of this article.
 Full 47 min version of this particular video is available on Kubrick Decoded: Volume 2 DVD - see products page

 2001: A Space Odyssey - The meaning of the monolith revealed (2007)

 Variations on the same haunting piece of music, taken from Gyorgi Ligetti's Requiem, seem to occur every time an evolutionary step is being taken in 2001.
 We hear this music when the apes first encounter the monolith in the dawn of man, when the astronauts encounter a second monolith in the Tycho moon crater and when Dave Bowman encounters the third monolith near Jupiter.
 We are given repeated confirmation that this music is the singing voice of the monolith and that it sings when it is helping its primitive hosts to evolve.
 During the stargate, which is preceded by shots Jupiter, Ligetti's requiem blends seemlessly into another Ligetti piece called Atmospheres.
 Atmospheres is heard at the very beginning of the film over a black screen and later repeats during the intermission just before the astronauts do battle with the HAL 9000 computer, again over a black screen.
 So, why the black screens?
 The answer can be found by noting one of the key differences between the film and Arthur C Clarke’s original short story, The Sentinel.
 Clarke described the monolith as a pyramid shaped piece of polished mineral surrounded by a spherical force field.
 Kubrick, in adapting the story for cinema, changed this to a black rectangular box ….
 Why?
 Because the monolith is a representation of the actual wideframe cinema screen, rotated 90 degrees.